 Bedford-Stuyvesant

 Bed-Stuy’s rap and hip-hop roots – the neighbourhood has bred greats including Jay-Z, the Notorious B.I.G. and Mos Def – can still be felt today.
-An 11-metre tall mural of Biggie towers over the corner of Bedford and Quincy and you can walk in the footsteps of music icons at record store Charlie’s Calypso City, which has stood on Fulton Street since 1972.
+You can even come face-to-face with Biggie, at the 11-metre tall mural that towers over the corner of Bedford and Quincy.

 If you’re in the mood to shop, there’s a cluster of boutiques on Tompkins Avenue between Halsey and Gates, including homewares store peace & riot and Sincerely, Tommy, a sleek women’s fashion boutique stocking local and international designer brands.
 Need a caffeine hit?
 Crocus Coffee is a few steps away.